-Thus, the title decides if the message is going to opened or not.
+Thus, the title decides if the message is going to open or not.
 Here are some of the basic tricks from advertising psychology:

 - It’s limited – „LAST CHANCE to get 60% off – valid only for 24 hours!

-- Promise of benefit – Here’s your VIP access to our show!
+- The promise of benefit – Here’s your VIP access to our show!
 Recommend our products and earn 20 €!